Work

 A Philokalia within the Philokalia.

-Peter of Damaskos' Treasury is the longest single work in the collection and the most comprehensive survey of the spiritual life by a single author.
+Peter of Damaskos's Treasury is the longest single work in the collection and the most comprehensive survey of the spiritual life by a single author.
 Nikodimos called it "a recapitulation of holy watchfulness... a concentrated Philokalia within the more extended Philokalia."

-A wide-ranging, digressive, deeply personal synthesis of the entire contemplative tradition.
+What to expect: A wide-ranging, digressive, deeply personal synthesis of the entire contemplative tradition.
 Peter borrows from virtually every earlier author — Basil, Chrysostom, Klimakos, Isaac of Syria, John of Damaskos, Maximos, Evagrius — weaving their teachings into a single, integrated account of the spiritual journey.
 The work covers the four cardinal virtues, the eight destructive thought-patterns, seven forms of bodily discipline, and eight stages of contemplation.

-• The tone, which is consistently hopeful.
-Despite the tradition's emphasis on struggle, Peter's predominant note is that salvation and spiritual knowledge are within the reach of everyone — in every circumstance, every vocation, married or celibate, in poverty or wealth.
+What to watch for: The tone, which is consistently hopeful.
+Despite the tradition's emphasis on struggle and the danger of delusion, Peter's predominant note is that salvation and spiritual knowledge are within the reach of everyone — in every circumstance, every vocation, married or celibate, in poverty or wealth.
+The personal voice — Peter writes like someone thinking aloud.
+Digressing, repeating himself, circling back to themes already addressed.
+This lack of system is actually his strength: you're reading the inner life of someone who has lived the tradition, not a textbook about it.